Cten104/lorum-ipsum/README.md

 Alberdi:
 - Tweaked and added more elements to the CSS, incorporated a dark mode feature, expanded upon the initial HTML structure, fixed minor HTML errors for the logo, improved the dark mode button's appearance, and integrated forms for the submit page.
-- Did more stuff can't be asked to go in detail so enjoy this!
-(You can aask anyone)
+- Did more stuff; can't be bothered to go into detail, so enjoy this!
+(You can ask anyone)

 Vince:
 - Embeded map on submit page